Different Modalities of Biofeedback for Migraines

 • Biofeedback Modality: Comprehensive Approach (Combining HRV, EMG, GSR)

-• Explanation: Post-concussion headaches can have multiple triggers, including stress, muscle tension, and emotional factors.
-A comprehensive biofeedback approach, addressing various components, may assist in managing post-concussion headaches effectively.
+• Explanation: Post-concussion headaches can be triggered by multiple factors, including stress, muscle tension, and emotional factors.
+A comprehensive biofeedback approach, which addresses these various components, may help manage post-concussion headaches more effectively.

 • Biofeedback Modality: EMG (Electromyographic) Biofeedback

 • Explanation: Tension-type headaches, characterized by a persistent band-like pressure, often involve muscle tension.
-EMG biofeedback focuses on recognizing and controlling muscle tension, potentially reducing the frequency and severity of tension-type headaches.
+EMG biofeedback specifically targets the recognition and control of muscle tension, potentially reducing both the frequency and severity of tension-type headaches.

 • Biofeedback Modality: Comprehensive Approach (Combining HRV, EMG, GSR)